Mofazzal874/TravelMate3/README.md

 ## Project Overview
- ### If you're here to copy the project for your project submission , "May God help you, brother😂😎😥"
+ ### If you're here to copy the project for your project submission , "May God help you, brother😥"

 ### video demo: https://youtu.be/FQN-dJytN3k
 ### Database Schema Diagram